alcajuice/union_shop/prompts.md

 In t he homepage, below the hero carousel and above the product portsmouth city collection, add a new collection with the title "ESSNETIAL RANGE - OVER 20% OFF!"
 The 2 products beneath this should be the limited edition essential zip hoodies and the essential t-shirt used in the existing essential range.
 In the main page, there should only be 2 products per row, similar to the layout of the portsmouth city collection.
 Retain all functionality such as bringing th e user to the product page on click

+Perfect!
+I've successfully added the Essential Range section to the homepage.
+Here's what was implemented:

+✓ New Essential Range Section placed between the hero carousel and Portsmouth City Collection ✓ Title: "ESSENTIAL RANGE - OVER 20% OFF!" with bold styling ✓ 2 Products displayed:

+Limited Edition Essential Zip Hoodie (£20.00 £14.99) Essential T-Shirt (£10.00 £6.99)
+✓ 2 products per row layout (same as Portsmouth City Collection) ✓ Product card updated to support:
+Optional originalPrice parameter for showing strikethrough pricing isClothing parameter to pass clothing status to product page Red sale price display when original price is provided ✓ Full navigation - clicking products takes users to the product page with proper parameters The Essential Range products now display with their sale prices prominently shown in red alongside the strikethrough original prices!

+**PROMPT 25**

+In the main page, below Essential and above Portsmouth City Collection, add the Signature Range

+The 2 products include:
+Signature Hoodie
+Signature T-Shirt

+Same format as before

+Signature Range section added to the homepage between Essential Range and Portsmouth City Collection.